 Döblergasse 4: Wagner died of erysipelas (a bacterial infection) in this house, which he also designed, on April 11, 1918 (the same year that Klimt and Schiele passed away).
 There’s a commemorative plaque on the wall outside.

 Otto Wagner’s grave (Maxingstraße 15): He’s buried in the Hietzinger Cemetery, Grave Number 131 in Group 13, just a few yards from Gustav Klimt’s last resting place.
+Photo and details here.

 Otto Wagner Platz: A fairly unobtrusive square that is remarkably unsquare in shape.
 It has little else to recommend it, other than it bears his name.
 It’s home to the National Bank, mind.

-Otto Wagner Hospital (Baumgartner Höhe 1): Wagner was the leading planner behind the original facilities on this site (a center for psychiatric care and treatment), built 1904 to 1907.
+Otto Wagner Hospital (Baumgartner Höhe 1): Wagner was the leading planner behind the original facilities on this site (a centre for psychiatric care and treatment), built 1904 to 1907.
 The hospital carrying his name is part of a wider group of medical institutions located here.
 This is also where you’ll find the famous Kirche am Steinhof church (see below).

 Otto Wagner Villa (Hüttelbergstraße 26): Completed in 1886, he built this historical-style residence for his own use, living here until around 1910.
 It’s now home to the Ernst Fuchs Museum.